 Option one is to adjust your laser, so it intersects the path of the bullet at a certain distance.
 This is how a scope on a rifle works.
 Where you might “zero” a rifle at 100 yards, you’ll probably zero a pistol and laser at a much closer distance, maybe somewhere between 10 and 25 yards.

 Here are the ramifications of this the specific distance zero.
 Suppose we zero at 10 yards.
 At that distance, the bullet will go right through the laser dot on target.
-When shooting from closer distances, the bullet will hit low and right of the dot.
-In the worst case, if your target is at point blank range, your shot will be 1.5 inches low and a bit right.
+When shooting from closer distances, the bullet will hit high and left of the dot.
+In the worst case, if your target is at point blank range, your shot will be 1.5 inches high and a bit left.
 The closer you get to 10 yards, the less that impact point difference will be.
-If your target is beyond 10 yards, then your point of impact will be somewhere high and to the left of the laser dot.
-That’s because the bullet is moving from its low right starting position, passing through the point of intersection with the laser beam, and continuing upward and slightly left.
+If your target is beyond 10 yards, then your point of impact will be somewhere low and to the right of the laser dot.
+That’s because the bullet is moving from its high right starting position, passing through the point of intersection with the laser beam, and continuing downward and slightly right.

 The other approach is to eliminate distance as a theoretical concern by aligning your laser to point directly parallel to the barrel.
 Since the bullet path and beam are parallel to each other, your point of impact will always be 1.5 inches low and slightly to the right of where the laser dot rests on target.
 Of course, we’re assuming that for pistol distances the bullet trajectory is flat.
 If you’re doing this at really long range, say 50 yards or more, then the bullet will drop a couple of inches so results will vary.